 The Malacological Society of London makes a number of Awards and Grants.
 These are in addition to financial support for meetings, including travel bursaries to the Molluscan Forum.

-More details can be found here
+More details can be found here.

 Travel Grants are available as bursaries to support attendance at a conference or workshop relevant to malacology.
 Grants are preferentially conferred on students and researchers without professional positions.
 The maximum amount for one of these awards is £500 for Society members and £300 for non-members; the Society anticipates that at least five awards will be made annually.
 The application should have the support of the project supervisor.
 In years when a UNITAS Congress is held, a number of these awards are likely to be used to support participation at this meeting.
-There are two closing dates each year, 30th June for travel starting between 1st September of the current year and 28th February of the following year, and 15th December for travel starting between 1st March and 31st August of the following year.
+There are two closing dates each year, 15th June for travel starting between 1st September of the current year and 28th February of the following year, and 15th December for travel starting between 1st March and 31st August of the following year.

 Sir Charles Maurice Yonge Awards

 This Award is made each year for an exceptionally promising initial contribution to the study of molluscs.
 This is often a thesis or collection of publications.
 The value of the Award is £500.
 Candidates need not be a member of The Society but must be nominated by a member.
 There is no application form: the nominating member should send the material for evaluation with a covering letter or letter of support to the Honorary Awards Secretary.
-The closing date each year is 1st November.
+The closing date each year is 15th December.
 The winner(s) will be notified by 31st March, and announced at the Annual General Meeting.